kirirotha/kirirotha/README.md

 ### I'm a full-stack developer, geologist, geophysicist, rock climber that can whip up a decent meal. 🌶

-- 🔭 I’m currently working on adding useful projects to my portfolio.
+- 🔭 I’m currently working on adding fun and useful projects to my portfolio.
 - 🌱 I’m currently learning Node.js and AWS.
 - 👯 I’m looking to collaborate on open source projects on github